Hinche Parham Mabry: Civil War

 At the outbreak of war, Mabry joined the Confederate army, and took part in an expedition to Indian Territory in May 1861 to capture Fort Washita and Fort Arbuckle, which had been abandoned by Union forces.
 Mabry became captain of Company G of the 3rd Texas Cavalry Regiment in June, 1861.
 The 3rd Cavalry fought at the Battle of Wilson's Creek in Missouri and the Battle of Pea Ridge in Arkansas.
 While on a scouting mission to Springfield, Missouri, Mabry and another Confederate captain were surrounded by a group of 7 Union soldiers and told to surrender.
 Fearing execution as a spy, Mabry and the other officer fought off the soldiers with bowie knives and revolvers, killing 7 and wounding others, and managed to escape.

 Mabry was promoted to Colonel of the 3rd Texas Cavalry in July, 1862.
 At the Battle of Iuka, he was wounded and captured.
 Southerners captured at Iuka were paroled after capture if they would sign a statement that included the phrase: "so-called Confederate States," Mabry balked at this wording as an insult to the Confederacy and refused to sign.
 He was not released until 1863.

 Mabry rejoined his regiment, and was assigned temporary command of Lawrence Sullivan Ross's cavalry brigade during the Meridian campaign, before receiving command of his own brigade in 1864.
-Mabry's brigade consisted of the 4th Mississippi Cavalry, the 6th Mississippi Cavalry, the 38th Mississippi Mounted Infantry, the 14th Confederate (Louisiana and Mississippi) Regiment, the 14th and 16th consolidated Arkansas regiment, and an Arkansas artillery battery.
+Mabry's brigade consisted of the 4th Mississippi Cavalry, the 6th Mississippi Cavalry, the 38th Mississippi Mounted Infantry, the 14th Confederate Regiment, the 14th and 16th consolidated Arkansas regiment, and an Arkansas artillery battery.
 General S.D.
 Lee commended Mabry's leadership, writing in 1864: "I cannot speak in too high terms of Colonel Mabry; he is one of the most gallant and best brigade commanders in the service."